 Mold and mildew cleaners for garden furniture

-The onset of mould, algae and mildew is a common issue with wooden garden furniture that hasn’t been maintained.
-These mould and mildew cleaners will effectively remove and kill the mould spores in the timber leaving furniture clean and ready for re-oiling.
+The onset of mould, algae, and mildew is a common issue with wooden garden furniture that is left out all year round.
+These mould and mildew cleaners will effectively remove and kill the mould spores that collect in the surface fibres of the timber, leaving furniture clean and ready for re-oiling or staining.

 - Barrettine Mould and Mildew Spray: An effective mould remover spray for the control of mould spores, algae and fungi.
 Ideal for cleaning garden furniture affected by mould and other biological growth

 - Osmo Gard Clean: A highly effective cleaning and disinfecting concentrate